Assistant Professor, Department of Population Health

 My research focuses on the development of multiple components of self-regulation including executive function, emotion regulation, and stress physiology as well as the role of self-regulation in understanding and ameliorating disparities in health and academic outcomes among low-income and minority populations.

-I hold a BA.Sc. in Cognitive Science from McGill University, an Ed.M. in Mind, Brain and Education from Harvard Graduate School of Education, and a Ph.D. in developmental psychology from New York University.
+I hold a BASc in cognitive science from McGill University, an EdM in mind, brain and education from the Harvard Graduate School of Education, and a PhD in developmental psychology from NYU.
 I completed a postdoctoral fellowship in the Neuro-Epidemiology Training Program at Columbia University.
 My research has been published in numerous journals including Developmental Psychology and Psychoneuroendocrinology.

 PhD from New York University